kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <div class="asterisks">***</div>

-Half an hour later, we step on asphalt and arrive in a small village that bifurcates the trail on to *Takahara* (高原, a short 1km trip), or to *Chikatsuyu* for another 8.5km, our original plan.
+Half an hour later, we step on asphalt and arrive in a small village that bifurcates the trail on to *Takahara* (a short 1km trip), or to *Chikatsuyu* for another 8.5km, our original plan.
 The place has toilets, seats, tables, a vending machine full of sold out drinks, a [cute cat](https://maps.app.goo.gl/9tvZgwJ85RSh28TG7), and pay phone available.
 Lovely views of the mountains.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001377.JPG" class="mobile-zoom-230" loading="lazy" />